OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     cd "Git the gist"
     ```

-After you complete the wizard, the generator will create the project and install supporting Node components.

 ### Add a support page

 The XML manifest file that the generator creates contains a placeholder value for the `SupportUrl` element that's not a valid URL.
 To prevent the file from failing validation, complete the following steps: